Jayson Musson

 Jayson Scott Musson is an artist who lives and works in Brooklyn, NY.
 He was born in Bronx, NY.

 Early life

 In an interview in Nat.
 Brut magazine, Musson said that he grew up in Spring Valley, New York, about 25 minutes from New York City.

 He stated that he was "pretty much a very quiet kid" who "didn’t care too much for athletics or whatever, just drawing."

 Education

-Musson earned a BFA in photography from the University of the Arts in Philadelphia, Pennsylvania.
+Musson earned a BFA degree in photography from the University of the Arts in Philadelphia, Pennsylvania.
 In 2011, he completed an MFA in painting from the University of Pennsylvania.

 Music

 Musson is an original member of the Philadelphian rap group Plastic Little, formed during the summer of 2001.
+A track from the group, "Miller Time", was sampled by Baauer in his 2012 song "Harlem Shake".
+The Baauer track went double platinum in the United States and inspired a viral internet trend.

-Along with Plastic Little, Musson performed with British producer Mark Ronson as well as collaborated with a number of notable Philadelphian acts including Spank Rock and Amanda Blank.
+Along with Plastic Little, Musson performed with British producer Mark Ronson, as well as collaborated with a number of notable Philadelphian acts including Spank Rock and Amanda Blank.